LoganAlleyne/Discovery-channel-remake/README.md

 # Discovery-channel-remake
-My attempt to remake and improve the Discovey Channel uk's website
+My attempt to remake and improve the Discovey Channel uk's landing page

 This was a small challenge I set myself just to practice and improve my skills